shashankgupta3891/SocialLinkGenerator/README.md

 # Social Link Generator

-_Build a legendary Tic Tac Toe game in flutter<br>
+_Build an app to create social media sharing links which will have build in custom message in flutter<br>
 Link Generator App._

 Download the app from [here](https://drive.google.com/file/d/1Zcojp8L7VttF3mkXjMLIUWdcIfDJTYBY/view?usp=sharing).

-**I hope this app will help you ❤️ to create Whatsapp Api created links to sent pre typed message to your customer**
+**I hope this app will help you ❤️ to create social media sharing links to sent pre typed message to your customer**

 ## Screenshots